-4.5.7.4 WEST CAMPUS TELECOMMUNICATION SYSTEM: PROPOSED SYSTEM
+4.5.7.4 WEST CAMPUS TELECOMMUNICATION SYSTEM: PROPOSED SYSTEM expected to remain at this time.
+A new point of connection to the public telephone system will be installed a later stage of construction.

 Expansion of the Telecommunication System indudes the extension of new conduit and substructures throughout the campus for the installation of new IDF terminations at each new building as they are brought on line.
 The existing MDF located in Building No. 1 is